-- Metadata rules File Name, File Type, and File Size
+- Metadata rules File Type, and File Size

-Block is the only response action available with Send email notification.
+Block is the only response action available with Send email notification to.

 Lightning Link policies can be used to monitor and block the activity of generating anonymously shared links or shared links with organization-wide access.
-Collaboration > Shared Link rule is used to achieve this.
-When these rules are used, the shared link generation is blocked during the time of generating the shared link itself.
+To achieve this, use Collaboration rules for Shared Links.
+This way, the shared link generation is blocked during the time of generating the shared link itself.

-Folder/File collaboration rules are used to enforce a Lightning Link policy for external users based on their email/domain.
-But, depending on whether your Office 365 tenant has the latest sharing experience rolled out by Microsoft, the blocking can happen either during the time of inviting these external collaborators or during the time of external users accessing the shared file/folder.
+Use Collaboration rules for Files and Folders to enforce a Lightning Link policy for external users based on their email/domain.
+But, depending on whether your Office 365 tenant has the latest sharing experience rolled out by Microsoft, the blocking can happen either during the time of inviting these external collaborators or during the time of external users accessing the shared file or folder.
 See below for more information.

-- The behavior described below is applicable only if you are inviting specific people by using the share option in SharePoint/OneDrive (applicable for policies with folder/file collaboration rules).
+- The behavior described below is applicable only if you are inviting specific people by using the share option in SharePoint/OneDrive (applicable for policies with Collaboration rules for files or folders).

 - If your Office 365 tenant doesn't yet have the above external user sharing experience described above, the following behavior applies.

-- If an external user is invited to a folder/file for the first time in any given SharePoint site, the collaboration invite email is sent to the external user, but the user is not allowed to access the file/folder using the link.
+- If an external user is invited to a file or folder for the first time in any given SharePoint site, the collaboration invite email is sent to the external user, but the user is not allowed to access the file or folder using the link.
 (Our real-time collaboration control listeners are invoked when an external user tries to access the link.)
 Also, when the first-time user is blocked from accessing the link, the domains/users specified in the from part of the collaboration rule is not considered.
 This means a first-time user is blocked no matter who invited the user, as long as the user is a match according to the domains/users specified in the to section of the collaboration policy.

-All documents with sensitive data in OneDrive/SharePoint must have appropriate tag names assigned before real-time policies can be applied to control collaboration activity on these documents.
-You must define DLP policies to scan the content of the document in near real-time and tag the documents based on policy match.
+For API deployments, all documents with sensitive data in OneDrive/SharePoint must have appropriate classification names assigned before real-time policies can be applied to control collaboration activity on these documents.
+You must define DLP policies to scan the content of the document in near real-time and classify the documents based on policy match.

-All content-based DLP rules, such as Data-Identifier, Keywords, and Structured/Unstructured Data Fingerprint can be used with the Apply document tag response action to tag sensitive documents in OneDrive/SharePoint.
-It is possible to define multiple document tags in the same policy by specifying a comma-separated tag values.
+All content-based DLP rules, such as Data-Identifier, Keywords, and Structured/Unstructured Data Fingerprint can be used with the Classification rule to tag sensitive documents in OneDrive/SharePoint.
+It is possible to define multiple document classifications in the same policy by specifying a comma-separated classification values.

-IMPORTANT: To tag documents already created/updated before deploying MVISION Cloud for Office 365, define the tagging policies as shown, and run an On-Demand Scan by attaching these policies.
+IMPORTANT: To classify documents already created/updated before deploying MVISION Cloud for Office 365, define the policies as shown, and run an On-Demand Scan by attaching these policies.

-See the following example policy, which detects confidential keywords in documents and tags those documents with a tag name of SensitiveDataType and tag value of Confidential.
+See the following example policy, which detects confidential keywords in documents and classifies those documents with a classification name of SensitiveDataType and value of Confidential.

-NOTE: This policy is of type API and the documents are scanned for sensitive content and tagged in near real-time after the documents are uploaded/updated in SharePoint/OneDrive.
+NOTE: This policy is of type API and the documents are scanned for sensitive content and classified in near real-time after the documents are uploaded/updated in SharePoint/OneDrive.

 This diagram defines how document tags are applied in near real-time:

-Block Sharing Sensitive Data with API Real-Time Policies
+Block Sharing Sensitive Data for Lightning Link Deployments

-This policy example defines a Rule that acts on a shared file (or folder having one or more files) tagged with the tag SensitiveDataType and value Confidential.
+This policy example defines a Rule that acts on a shared file (or folder having one or more files) using the classification SensitiveDataType and value Confidential.
 The Response prevents external users from the gmail.com domain from accessing the document.

 Enable Synchronous Events in the SharePoint Add-in/App